 - Thanks go to Daz for help with some monster names and T. J. Fuller for the above insights on Edward/Gilbert/Gilbart's name.

 - If you'd like to special-order this book, the ISBN is 4-87188-128-8, the publisher is NTT Shuppan, the official title is Fainaru Fantajii IV Settei Shiryou Hen, and the original price (required by some outlets) was 550 yen.
 (There are four volumes in the FFIV book series to which this volume belongs, with the other three evidently concerning just game strategy; this volume has Cain on the cover.)

 Long, long ago...

 a great light appeared in the sky above.

 It bathed the earth below in its warm luminance

 and a new planet soon was born in the heavens.

-An evil will too reached out for Earth,
+So, too, did an evil will reach out for Earth,

 but it remained sealed away by a power stronger still.